Margarita-Simeonova/Conditional-Statements/README.md

 1. Addition of seconds
 Three sports competitors finish in some number of seconds (between 1 and 50).
 To write a program that reads the times of the competitors in seconds entered by the user and calculates their total time in "minutes:seconds" format.
 Display seconds with a leading zero (2 -> "02", 7 -> "07", 35 -> "35").

+########

+2. Bonus points
+Given an integer - initial number of points.
+Bonus points are accrued on it according to the rules described below.
+To write a program that calculates the bonus points that the number receives and the total number of points (the number + the bonus).
+ • If the number is up to and including 100, the bonus points are 5;
+ • If the number is greater than 100, the bonus points are 20% of the number;
+ • If the number is greater than 1000, the bonus points are 10% of the number.

+ • Additional bonus points (charged separately from the previous ones):
+ ◦ For an even number -> + 1 pt.
+ ◦ For a number that ends in 5 -> + 2 pts.